SlotkinLab/slotkinlab.github.io/_pages/outreach.md

   <a href="https://mutantmillets.org"><img src="https://mutantmillets.files.wordpress.com/2014/01/cropped-header4.jpg"></a>
 </figure>

-Watch a pandemic-time introduction of Mutant Millets Keith recorded from his office [here](https://youtu.be/Rk0RoVcPTUs).
+Watch a pandemic-time introduction to Mutant Millets that Keith recorded from his office [here](https://youtu.be/Rk0RoVcPTUs).
 {% include youtube.html id="Rk0RoVcPTUs" %}
 Here is a recent teaching publication from this program:
  <figure class="half">